No Deposit Slots for US Players (March 2026): Free Spins, Bonus Codes & Casino Offers

 Wagering requirements are the most important number to understand before you claim any no deposit bonus.
 A wagering requirement (also called a playthrough requirement) tells you how many times you must wager the bonus amount before any winnings become withdrawable.
 A 30x requirement on a $20 bonus means you must place a total of $600 in bets before you can cash out — even one dollar.

-Example: suppose you receive a $20 no deposit bonus with a 30x wagering requirement.
-On paper, that looks like $600 in total wagering.
+Suppose you receive a $20 no deposit bonus with a 30x wagering requirement.
+On paper that looks like $600 in total wagering.
 But if the slot you choose contributes only 50% toward wagering, you effectively need to stake $1,200 in real play volume to clear the bonus.
 This is why players should never look at the multiplier alone.
 The real question is: which games count, and at what rate?

 Prefer to skip wagering entirely?
 See FreeSlots99's list of no wagering casino bonuses and low wagering casino bonuses for cleaner alternative offers.